-While styling a small apartment can be a lot of fun, it can also be intimidating, time-consuming, and hard to get just right.
-However, these tips from Catherine Hooper, interior designer and founder of iSpy Home Design, prove that your space can be stunning and functional — even on a low budget.
+While decorating a small apartment can be a lot of fun, it can also be intimidating, time-consuming, and hard to get just right.
+However, these tips from Catherine Hooper, interior designer and founder of iSpy Home Design, proves that your space can be stunning and functional — even on a low budget.

 Here, Hooper points out what’s worth investing in, what can be skipped, what design mistakes to avoid, and more.
 Here’s to having the cozy yet chic living space of your dreams, bb.

 1. Invest in the right pieces

 When working with a small space, Hooper recommends making the largest investment in a modular sofa or sectional that offers a substantial amount of seating.
 This should eliminate the need to add accent chairs, which helps in the budget and clutter department.

 Hooper says that a good trick is to purchase a sofa that comes with an ottoman.
 That way you can make it work double time as a coffee table by adding a nice big tray on top.
 You can also use an ottoman as extra seating when necessary.

 Another investment that Hooper believes in is paint.
 While this might not be possible if you rent, it can make a huge impact on the overall feel and design of your space if allowed.
 “A lot of older apartments tend to have beige walls, and many of the more modern flipped apartments opt for cold gray tones," she says.
 "Neither of these choices do a small space any favors,” she explains.

 If you have a friendly landlord that's down for upgrades, investing in painting at least the living spaces in a warm white, like Benjamin Moore's Chantilly Lace or White Dove, is a smart way to add the illusion of more square footage.